abaitken/arduino-led-controller/README.md

 - Sometimes there is a long pause on a single pattern
 - Sometimes there an odd color left over on the first/last LED
 - Fade out animation does not seem to be working
+- Some of the new animations are not working or causing the arduino to crash and reboot
+- Network connection is getting stuck